yegorsokolov/MT5/README.md

 fallback and records the missing modules inside the checkpoint metadata for later recovery.
 Components that previously relied on `uvloop`, Ray or torch-geometric now ship with pure-Python fallbacks so the project remains fully operational even when recent wheels are unavailable.
+With Python 3.11.9 available again the setup tooling reinstalls the accelerated Ray, torch-geometric and `uvloop` integrations automatically on Python 3.10–3.12 interpreters, and the environment diagnostics will highlight remediation steps whenever these packages are missing.

 Run `python -m utils.environment --json` to confirm both interpreter and hardware meet the minimum requirements.
 The training routine executes the same